- Current political and economic issues succinctly explained.

 Twenty years later, most of the Belfast Agreement—usually called the Good Friday Agreement—has been implemented.
 Although paramilitary groups still exist, they have mostly disarmed, and to a large extent violence has ceased.
-However, with Belfast’s main political institutions suspended and Brexit throwing long-standing assumptions into doubt, Northern Ireland’s future is far from assured.
+However, sectarian tensions endure, and the United Kingdom’s departure from the European Union is complicating Northern Ireland’s border arrangements, throwing its future into doubt.

 What has driven the conflict in Northern Ireland?